Same-sex marriage in Canada: Public opinion

-A 1996 Angus Reid Institute/Southam News opinion poll, conducted across Canada, found that 49 percent of Canadians supported same-sex marriage, while 47 percent were opposed.
-Support was highest in Quebec (58 percent) and among 18–34-year-olds (67 percent), and lowest in Alberta (38 percent) and people over the age of 54 (25 percent).
-In 1999, the group found support at 53 percent with 44 percent opposed.
+A 1996 Angus Reid Institute/Southam News opinion poll, conducted across Canada, found that 49 per cent of Canadians supported same-sex marriage, while 47 per cent were opposed.
+Support was highest in Quebec (58 per cent) and among 18–34-year-olds (67 per cent), and lowest in Alberta (38 per cent) and people over the age of 54 (25 per cent).
+In 1999, the group found support at 53 per cent with 44 per cent opposed.

-An April 2001 Environics Research Group survey showed that 45 percent of Canadians supported same-sex marriage (29 percent "strongly" and 16 percent "somewhat"), while 41 percent opposed (30 percent "strongly" and 11 percent "somewhat").
-A June 2002 survey conducted by Focus on the Family Canada, a group opposed to same-sex marriage, found that 46 percent of Canadians agreed same-sex marriage should be legalized whereas 44 percent disagreed.
-A poll conducted by the Centre for Research and Information on Canada in October 2002 showed that 53 percent of Canadians supported same-sex marriage, while 41 percent were opposed.
+An April 2001 Environics Research Group survey showed that 45 per cent of Canadians supported same-sex marriage (29 per cent "strongly" and 16 per cent "somewhat"), while 41 per cent opposed (30 per cent "strongly" and 11 per cent "somewhat").
+A June 2002 survey conducted by Focus on the Family Canada, a conservative Christian organization opposed to same-sex marriage, found that 46 per cent of Canadians agreed same-sex marriage should be legalized whereas 44 per cent disagreed.
+A poll conducted by the Centre for Research and Information on Canada in October 2002 showed that 53 per cent of Canadians supported same-sex marriage, while 41 per cent were opposed.
 A November 2002 Ekos/CBC poll asked respondents if they would vote "yes" or "no" in a referendum on the issue of same-sex marriage.
-47 percent answered "no" and 45 percent answered "yes", while 8 percent did not know.
+47 per cent answered "no" and 45 per cent answered "yes", while 8 per cent did not know.

-A 2005 opinion poll taken shortly before Parliament voted on the Civil Marriage Act found that 42 percent of Canadians favoured the nationwide legalization of same-sex marriage, while 40 percent were opposed and 18 percent did not respond or were undecided.
+A 2005 opinion poll taken shortly before Parliament voted on the Civil Marriage Act found that 42 per cent of Canadians favoured the nationwide legalization of same-sex marriage, while 40 per cent were opposed and 18 per cent did not respond or were undecided.
 A June 2006 poll conducted by Ekos asked respondents if the debate on same-sex marriage should be reopened.
-62 percent considered same-sex marriage settled, 27 percent wanted to reopen the issue, and 11 percent either had no opinion or did not respond.
+62 per cent considered same-sex marriage settled, 27 per cent wanted to reopen the issue, and 11 per cent either had no opinion or did not respond.

-In 2012, a poll by Forum Research showed that 66.4 percent of Canadians approved of legalized same-sex marriage, while 33.6 percent were opposed.
-Support for same-sex marriage was highest in Quebec (72 percent) and British Columbia (70.2 percent), while lowest in Alberta (45.6 percent).
-A May 2013 Ipsos poll of residents of 16 countries found that 63 percent of respondents in Canada were in favour of same-sex marriage and another 13 percent supported other forms of recognition for same-sex couples.
+In 2012, a poll by Forum Research showed that 66.4 per cent of Canadians approved of legalized same-sex marriage, while 33.6 per cent were opposed.
+Support for same-sex marriage was highest in Quebec (72 per cent) and British Columbia (70.2 per cent), while lowest in Alberta (45.6 per cent).
+A May 2013 Ipsos poll of residents of 16 countries found that 63 per cent of respondents in Canada were in favour of same-sex marriage and another 13 per cent supported other forms of recognition for same-sex couples.